 Here are some questions to help you writer your expected results and benefits

 - What factors give you a reasonable chance of success?

 - How will your project activity challenge your artistic practice, enable the development of your craft/skills, raise the profile of you and your work, or further your career objectives?

 - How does the specific project activity impact your aspirations as an artist?

 - Why are you pursuing this project at this particular point in time?
-Why is this project important to you?
-Why is this project worthy of funding?

 - Will this project have an impact on your artistic community?

-- If you are an emerging artist, or have not been active as an artist for a period of time, please address that context directly to help the jury understand your specific circumstances. .
+If you are an emerging artist, or have not been active as an artist for a period of time, please address that context directly to help the jury understand your specific circumstances. .

-Applicants can sometimes be tempted to inflate a Project Budget or exaggerate expenses in order to mitigate risk in case they are rewarded with a lesser amount than they requested.
-We do not recommend this practice: again, your application will be assessed by professional colleagues and peers who have in-depth experience in your chosen art form and who can accurately interpret your budget.
+Applicants can sometimes be tempted to inflate a Project Budget or exaggerate expenses in case they receive less funding than they requested.
+Remember, your application will be assessed by professional colleagues and peers who have in-depth experience in your chosen art form and who can accurately interpret your budget.